MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/workflow-bot-in-teams.md

 **Advantages**:

 * Automates business processes and repetitive workflows without leaving the context of conversations.
-* Supports users with sequential workflow through various cards progressively, without sending additional cards.
+* Supports users with sequential workflow through various cards progressively, without sending another cards.
 * Provides up-to-date user-specific views.
 * Simplifies programming model with TeamsFx SDK.

    > [!NOTE]
    > You can select the capability that you want to install, when adding the app.
 For more information, see [configure default install options](../../../concepts/deploy-and-publish/apps-publish-overview.md#configure-default-install-options).

 You can create a workflow bot to respond to the Adaptive Card triggered by users.
 Adaptive Card action handler powered by TeamsFx SDK can execute the Adaptive Card universal action `Action.Execute` triggered by users.
-In response to this respective card action in the conversation, the Adaptive Card action handler sends another Adaptive Card.
+In response to this respective card action in the conversation, the Adaptive card action handler sends another Adaptive Card.

 :::image type="content" source="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-final-output.png" alt-text="Workflow bot final output with a button" lightbox="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-final-output.png" :::